elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ##### N/A (name)

-A unique identifier for this registry entry.
+The canonical name for this registry entry.
 A value is generated from `Name` if no value is provided.

 Example: `data_load_components`